bybardia/bybardia/README.md

 **Real-time money streaming**

-An onchain application for streaming payments per second — designed for salaries, subscriptions, and token vesting on Stellar Soroban.
+An onchain application for streaming payments per second — designed for salaries, subscriptions, and vesting on Stellar Soroban.

 `TypeScript` `Next.js` `Stellar` `Soroban`